DiscoverAtlanta.com homepage

 The skies above Roswell will sparkle on Independence Day.
 (Photo by Jeffrey Hamilton/Unsplash)

-The city of Roswell plans a July 4 celebration beginning at 6 p.m. in Roswell Area Park.
+The city of Roswell plans a July 4 celebration from 7 until 11 p.m. in Roswell Area Park.
 There will be live music, entertainment and food trucks.
 Bring your chairs and blankets to spread out at one of several fireworks viewing areas throughout the park.
 Fireworks will start at sunset.

 Sandy Springs: City Springs